 - "Miami... has become one of the leading venues in the Americas within which to conduct international commercial arbitration proceedings"; - "[I]nternational commercial arbitration is a specialized area of law"; and - 3. "[D]esignating particular trained judges to hear all international commercial arbitration matters will foster greater judicial expertise and understanding of this area of the law, will lead to more uniformity in legal decisions, and help establish a consistent body of case law...."

-As a result, the Miami Circuit Court created within its Complex Business Litigation Section a specialized court dedicated to international commercial arbitration: the International Commercial Arbitration Subsection ("ICA").3 judges had completed the international commercial arbitration training and were available for ICA matters.7
+As a result, the Miami Circuit Court created within its Complex Business Litigation Section a specialized court dedicated to international commercial arbitration: the International Commercial Arbitration Subsection ("ICA").

 What is Miami's international commercial arbitration court?